Bisaloo/asymptor/README.md

 ## Installation

-You you can install the development version of asymptor from GitHub
+You can install the development version of asymptor from GitHub with:
-with:

 ``` r
 # install.packages("remotes")